lucaswhitaker22/Talaria/README.md

 pip install -r requirements.txt
 ```

+Note: You need to run **pip install .** every time you make changes within the /blocksim/ dir
 ## Installation
 First, clone this repo to your local directory.
 Then, install the dependences, I suggest that you use conda: